MV Wakashio oil spill: Incident

 Wakashio ran aground on a coral reef on 25 July, but did not immediately begin leaking oil.
 Oil began to leak from the ship on 6 August, by which time Mauritius authorities were trying to control the spill and minimize its effects.
 They isolated environmentally sensitive areas of the coast while waiting for help from foreign countries to pump out an estimated 3,890 tons of very low sulphur-fuel oil.
 By 10 August, about 1,000 metric tons of fuel had spilled, with estimates of the remaining oil onboard ranging from 2,500 to 3,000 metric tons.
 High winds and 5 m waves halted cleanup efforts on 10 August; visible cracks in the hull of the ship led to worries that the ship might "break in two," according to Mauritius' prime minister Pravind Kumar Jugnauth.
 Jugnauth said that 3,000 tons of oil had been pumped out of the ship's fuel reservoirs.
 Data from Finnish Iceye satellites indicated the spill had increased from 3.3 sqkm on 6 August to 27 sqkm on 11 August.

 The ship broke up on 15 August when there were still 166 tons of fuel inside.
 Waves 4.5 m high hindered cleanup.
 After she split, Wakashio's bow section was towed into the open ocean and scuttled on 24 August.
 Recovery operations continued around the stern section, which remained aground, and on 31 August a tugboat working on the wreck sank after colliding with a barge in heavy weather, killing at least three crewmembers.
 In October, a salvage contract for the remaining stern section of Wakashio, still grounded on the reef, was awarded to Lianyungang Dali Underwater Engineering of China, which planned to begin deconstruction in December and continue for at least several months.

-According to investigators who conducted interviews with crew members, the crew had been celebrating the birthday of a sailor on board the ship at the time of the grounding, had sailed near shore for a wi-fi signal.
+According to investigators who conducted interviews with crew members, the crew had been celebrating the birthday of a sailor on board the ship at the time of the grounding, and the ship had sailed near shore to pick up a Wi-Fi signal.
 However, local police denied reports that the ship had sailed close to land seeking a Wi-Fi signal, saying that looking for a phone signal would not have required sailing so close to land.
 Plus, the ship's vessel operator, Mitsui OSK Lines, stated that their fleet had access to free and unlimited internet access.
 The ship then failed to respond to warnings of the errant course.
 The ship's captain, a 58-year old Indian national named Sunil Kumar Nandeshwar, and deputy captain were arrested on 18 August on suspicion of negligence in operating the vessel.